-Our app sends back-in-stock notifications automatically.
+Our app sends Shopify out of stock notification automatically.
 Our automation process ensures that the interested shoppers get an update about the product as soon as it’s back on your store.
 This ensures that you don’t have to manually let your shoppers know, saving you time and making your in-stock updates efficient.

 How do I add out of stock on Shopify?

 Shopify shows that your product is out of stock if the stock level on your product page is “0”.
 You can maximize the pageviews you get on a product that is stocked out by adding a back in stock subscription widget to capture interested shoppers and later inform them when the item is back in stock.

 Set up restock notifications by integrating Back in Stock – Restock Alerts, your back in stock notification Shopify app , with a web push notification app, like PushOwl.
 Once set up, you can customize the text shown within your subscription widget.

 Ready to recover lost sales from stockouts?